Introduction

 How Mindfulness Helps:

-Practical Tip: Practice affirmations during meditation, such as “I trust myself to make wise financial decisions.”
+Practical Tip: Use affirmations during your meditations, like, “I trust myself to make rational decisions regarding money.

 9. Encourages Collaboration in Financial Decisions